camsmy/travel-journal-vitetailwind/README.md

 ### Simple Travel Journal Landing Page using React Vite and Tailwind

-###### Note: This project is still under development.

-- Clone the repo
-- Make sure that you have node installed in your local
 - In the terminal, run `npm run dev`

 # To Do
-- Remove the overflow of the website
-- Fix responsive screen
 - Deploy in vercel

 # Source